Last updated on September 1st, 2023 at 06:27 pm

-London is often the only part of Britain that overseas visitors see.
+London is one of the world’s top tourist destinations, receiving about 30 million visitors each year, and is often the only part of Britain that overseas visitors see.
 Which is a pity, because in so many ways it is unlike any other part of Britain.
 For a start, it is huge; it is confident; and, inevitably, it is busy.
 Shelley wrote “Hell is a city much like London”, but then Samuel Johnson famously said, “When a man is tired of London, he’s tired of life.”
 Well, of course, Sam didn’t have to put up with the traffic… on the other hand, there’s so much to see, do and experience in London that ‘hell’ seems a tad strong.
 In any event, you’d have to try very hard indeed to be bored there; London isn’t one of the most visited cities in the world without good reason.

 If you’re coming from New York, Sydney, Ambridge, or some other bustling metropolis, the size and frenetic activity of London will not faze you.
 On the other hand, even if you’re used to one of Britain’s other great cities, London is just enormous.
 Its population (about 8 million) is 7 times greater than that of Britain’s 2nd largest city, Birmingham, and it covers an area of about 620 square miles administered by 33 London Boroughs.
 The City of London is the UK’s main financial district, augmented by Canary Wharf in the redeveloped Docklands to the east.
 The City rubs shoulders with the City of Westminster, whilst across the Thames on the south bank is London’s ‘forgotten city’ of Southwark.
 Beyond the centre are the remains of rural villages, such as Blackheath, Chelsea and Wimbledon, now all part of the London conurbation that has swallowed large chunks of the old surrounding counties of Middlesex, Hertfordshire, Essex, Kent and Surrey.
 And the whole lot is neatly surrounded by the M25 – sometimes laughingly referred to as Britain’s largest car park.